 - Microsoft Dynamics

 - Microsoft SQL Server

 - Qlik Tech QlikView

-What work experience do I need to become a Regulatory Affairs Specialist?
+What education or degrees do I need to become a Regulatory Affairs Specialist?

 Regulatory Affairs Specialists Sector